PlexiBot/documentation/commands/admin/softban.md

 # `+softban` command
-This command allow you to kick a member from your server and removing its messages posted in the last 7 days.
+This command allows you to kick a member from your server and removing its messages posted in the last 7 days.
-That works by banning the user (to remove the messages), then unbanning it just after (this operation is often called a `softban`).
+That works by banning the user (to remove the messages) and then unbanning it just after (this operation is often called a `softban`).

 ## Syntax
 ```